 The Hatchie National Wildlife Refuge isn’t all “for the birds.”
 It’s also a great spot for hiking, biking, and kayaking.
 Nature buffs will want to get in on the site’s wide selection of interpretive programs, including ranger-led tours and self-guided walks.
 You’ve got thousands of green acres to explore—so get to it!

 If you’re looking for a “something-for-everyone” experience, you can’t beat Jackson, Mississippi.
-The vibrant state capital, Jackson is proudly known as “the City with Soul.”
+The vibrant state capital, Jackson, MS, is proudly known as “the City with Soul.”
 Perched between Memphis and New Orleans, Jackson is steeped in a rich history that’s on display in its many museums and historical sites.

 Jackson offers a hefty activity menu to choose from.
 And with so much to see after a three-hour drive from Memphis, you’d be wise to make this an overnight or weekend trip.
 Just be sure to book yourself a place to stay.